 Support partner: be supportive, no need to remind partner they messed up -they know that.
 Don’t stop play to correct, if needed give tips in between or after games.

-Benefit of doubt: if a call is close, possible NVZ violation or foot fault on serve- give your opponent the benefit of the doubt.
-What’s the point of arguing over a point in recreational play.
+Benefit of the doubt: if a call is close, possible NVZ violation or foot fault on serve- give your opponent the benefit of the doubt.
+What’s the point of arguing over a point during recreational play?
 Keep the game flowing and create a positive environment.

 Yell “Ball On Court”: it’s normal for balls to go off into adjacent courts, especially in indoor facilities that don’t have barriers between courts.
 Out of courtesy yell out to the other court as soon as you realize your ball is going to interfere with their game.

-Communication is key: call “Good” or “Out” (or “N0”) for partner to let them know if ball should be hit or is going out.
+Communication is key: call “Good” or “Out” (or “N0”) for your partner to let them know if the ball should be hit or is going out.

 3rd shot down the middle: so many points on lost on this shot- call it early and say it loud and clear: “Mine” or “Yours”.
 Too many partners stand like deer in the headlights waiting for the other to decide.

 Move in sync: keep an even distance between you to cover gaps on the court and move together – back and forth, left and right.

 Watch your partner– to see if they start to move to the ball, use body language and visual cues to anticipate their moves.

 Always be in Ready Position (click for full list of paddle positioning tips).

 If they hit to your feet: open the paddle face to lift it over the net, use your wrist.